 Welcome to responsible-business.org.
+We are a little group of gamblers who want to make the online casino gambling industry safer for regular people.
 What do we do? we find and award responsible gaming businesses.
 We look for quality businesses that conduct responsible gambling and online gaming.
-We make sure they have a problem gambling policy, and have a full gaming licensed in the countries they are located in.
+We make sure they have a problem gambling policy and have full gaming licensed in the countries they are located in.

 Gambling offers a great way to pass the time.
 However, problem gambling is harmful to your physical and psychological health.
 If not treated, problem gambling can result in intestinal disorders, distress, migraine, depression, and other anxiety-related problems.